brumar/MnemoTrain/README.md

 ## Future tasks :
 - Allows precise data reporting even if memory system is not specified.
 - Manual for users or at least commented lines in recall txt files.
-- Open file for different OS than windows, display a message if fail to open.
 - Implement spoken numbers as a discipline (only as training script for the moment).
 - Break disciplines.py in smaller parts.
 - Build a common parent class for N&F and abstract images.